quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 {{protocoleventdata-def}}.

 ~~~~~~~~
-; We define two separate events in a single document
+; We define two new concrete events in a new event schema
-MyCategoryEvent1 /= {
+MyNSEvent1 /= {
     field_1: uint8

     ? trigger: text

-    * $$mycategory-event1-extension
+    * $$myns-event1-extension
 }

-MyCategoryEvent2 /= {
+MyNSEvent2 /= {
     field_2: bool

     ? trigger: text

-    * $$mycategory-event2-extension
+    * $$myns-event2-extension
 }

 ; the events are both merged with the existing
 ; $ProtocolEventData type enum
-$ProtocolEventData /= MyCategoryEvent1 / MyCategoryEvent2
+$ProtocolEventData /= MyNSEvent1 / MyNSEvent2

 ; the "data" field of a qlog event can now also be of type
-; MyCategoryEvent1 and MyCategoryEvent2
+; MyNSEvent1 and MyNSEvent2
 ~~~~~~~~
 {: #protocoleventdata-def title="ProtocolEventData extension"}

-Documents defining new qlog events MUST properly extend `$ProtocolEventData` when defining data fields to enable automated validation of aggregated qlog schemas.
-Furthermore, they SHOULD properly add a `* $$CATEGORY-NAME-extension` extension field to newly defined event data to allow the new events to be properly extended by other documents.
+Event schema defining new qlog events MUST properly extend `$ProtocolEventData` when defining data fields to enable automated validation of aggregated qlog schemas.
+Furthermore, they SHOULD add a `* $$NAMESPACE-EVENTTYPE-extension` extension field to newly defined event data to allow the new events to be properly extended by other event schema.

 A combined but purely illustrative example of the use of both extension points for a conceptual QUIC "packet_sent" event is shown in {{data-ex}}:

 ~~~~~~~~
-; defined in the main QUIC event document
+; defined in the main QUIC event schema
-TransportPacketSent = {
+QUICPacketSent = {
     ? packet_size: uint16
-    header: PacketHeader
+    header: QUICPacketHeader
-    ? frames:[* QuicFrame]
+    ? frames:[* QUICFrame]
-    ? trigger: "pto_probe" /
-               "retransmit_timeout" /
-               "bandwidth_probe"

-    * $$transport-packetsent-extension
+    * $$quic-packetsent-extension
 }

 ; Add the event to the global list of recognized qlog events
-$ProtocolEventData /= TransportPacketSent
+$ProtocolEventData /= QUICPacketSent

-; Defined in a separate document that describes a
+; Defined in a separate event schema that describes a
 ; theoretical QUIC protocol extension
-$$transport-packetsent-extension //= (
+$$quic-packetsent-extension //= (
   ? additional_field: bool
 )

-; If both documents are utilized at the same time,
+; If both schemas are utilized at the same time,
 ; the following JSON serialization would pass an automated
 ; CDDL schema validation check:

 {
   "time": 123456,
-  "category": "transport",
-  "name": "packet_sent",
+  "name": "quic:packet_sent",
   "data": {
       "packet_size": 1280,
       "header": {